MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 The Role of Contracts

-In international agreements, contracts are perceived as a means of risk management.
+In international transactions, contracts function primarily as a tool for risk management.

 However, in the context of international agreements, contracts are legal documents concerning the rights and obligations of the parties.
-They become a powerful tool to address all sorts of risks, including disputes between parties and natural disasters.
+They operate as a key mechanism to manage risks arising from disputes, force majeure events, and other contingencies.

 Approaches to Contractual Agreements